The Quintessentially English Wedding

 Alternatively, if you’re looking for a more dramatic and historical space then The Saloon is the perfect option for a more intimate reception.
 This room is also known as the State Dining Room as it remains at the heart of the historic Marlborough family, who still dine here for Christmas and special occasions.
 The cosy fireplaces help create a cosy and intimate space for the perfect romantic reception.

-If you’re planning an even bigger wedding with up to 300 guests, the The Long Library is ideal.
+If you’re planning an even bigger wedding with up to 300 guests, The Long Library is ideal.
 One of the most beautiful rooms in the Palace, this space will transport you into your very own fairytale.
 Packed with charm and character, the Library is adorned with antique paintings and is also home to over 10,000 books and the breathtaking Willis organ.
 Guests can enjoy a fine dining experience and enjoy the idyllic views over the Great Lake and Water Terraces.

-Blenheim Palace pride themselves on an exceptional fine dining experience.
+Blenheim Palace prides themselves on an exceptional fine dining experience.
 With the reputable Searcys as their catering partner, prepared to be wowed by this fine English cuisine and impeccable service.
 The catering team work closely with you to create a menu which not only suits your personal taste but also compliments the style of your wedding.

 The perfect place to enjoy some drinks and canapés, the Water Terraces, butterfly house and maze gardens are a beautiful backdrop to your wedding, providing some breathtaking photo opportunities.